Cost Cutting Tips

 Vintage is in.
 Channel your inner hipster and try the Salvation Army Thrift Store, Goodwill, Value Village, or consignment store.
 All sell clothes at a fraction of the cost they’d be new.
 You might even snag some killer vintage finds.

 Compare grocery stores.
 The first rule of grocery shopping, don't shop on an empty stomach or you'll impulse buy and regret the purchases you made.
 Try to buy bulk and split it among other students/roommates.
 Also, shop the perimeter of the grocery store, the stuff that is 'bad' or generally worse for you is in the middle aisles (pop, candy, chips...you get the picture) so stick to the outside walls.

 Budget for your beverages.
 If you bought a coffee every day that costs $2.75, for the school year alone (eight months) it would cost you over $450 (on one drink per day!).
 Brew your own coffee at home, and bring it with you.
 Treat yourself from time to time but in making your own, you reduce your expenses, not to mention your carbon footprint, by using a travel mug.
 Save coffee purchases for your 'treat' days.

 Make use of the Public Library.
 Who knew that the library is so fun?!
 Yes, we said fun.
-Did you know you can rent CD's, Wii games, and DVD's?
-And the best part is, it's FREE!
+Did you know you can borrow music, video games, and movies from EPL?
+The best part is, it's FREE!
 Can’t find what you want to read, watch, or listen to?
-Put in a request for the library to buy it (just don’t try it with textbooks, it doesn't work)!
+Put in a request for the library to buy it (just don’t try it with textbooks, it doesn't work).

 Have a cost saving idea to share?
 Send them to email@example.com